-The Campus Council on Faculty Life (CCFL) invites all faculty to attend Faculty Development Day 2013.
+The Campus Council on Faculty Life (CCFL) invites all faculty to attend Faculty Development Day 2014.
 Faculty Development Day is a one-day event, held at Laurel Heights, offering workshops and resources to build and enhance faculty life at UCSF.
 This event is relevant to faculty at all career stages, and all faculty are encouraged to attend.

 The day’s program includes morning and afternoon workshops, lunch with site and campus leaders, and informational kiosks representing many campus programs.

-8:30-9:30 Faculty Advancement and Promotion
+8:30-9:45 a.m. – Faculty Advancement and Promotion

-9:45-10:30 Faculty Compensation
+9:45-10:30 a.m. – Faculty Compensation

-Understand the academic salary structure (X, Y, & Z) and learn what benefits are covered under "X" and "Y."
+Receive information about the academic salary structure (X, Y, & Z) and learn what benefits are covered under "X" and "Y."